kubernetes/website/content/en/docs/concepts/overview/working-with-objects/kubernetes-objects.md

 ### Describing a Kubernetes object

-When you create an object in Kubernetes, you must provide the object spec that describes its desired state, as well as some basic information about the object (such as a name).
+When you create an object in Kubernetes, you must provide the object spec that describes its desired state as well as some basic information about the object (such as a name).
 When you use the Kubernetes API to create the object (either directly or via `kubectl`), that API request must include that information as JSON in the request body. **Most often, you provide the information to `kubectl` in a .yaml file.** `kubectl` converts the information to JSON when making the API